praekeltfoundation/seed-stage-based-messaging/README.rst

    updated in the scheduler, but for existing schedules, there's a `sync_schedules` management command.
 Existing schedules linking directly to subscriptions will be cancelled whenever they get called.
+ - Added a new celery queue, 'highmemory', which has the task to queue up all the subscription sends for each schedule when the endpoint is called